 This is on the horrible spectrum of blocked drains.
 What happens is a tree root makes its way through a hairline crack and penetrates into your pipe where it grows and eventually blocks the pipe.

 The most common of all blocked drains.
 This can happen from many different things such as a build-up of soap scum and hair from the shower or too much toilet paper in the toilet as well as food scraps down the kitchen sink.

 Misalignment / Breakages

-Over time pipes lose their rigidity, earth movements and heavy machinery or objects on top of the grass that has older pipes under it are more susceptible to collapsing causing all kinds of trouble.
+Over time pipes can lose their rigidity due to earth movement and heavy machinery.
+Large objects on top of the ground that has older pipes under it can be more susceptible to collapsing causing all kinds of trouble to your drain systems.